 Bristol-Myers Squibb provided the employees with coaches to help them get in shape for the 2,800-mile relay.
 Each team does a multi-day bike ride covering about 75 miles a day.
 The entire ride, which is held in September, takes about 20 days, and the course goes from the Pacific Ocean to the Atlantic.
 In 2017, there were 93 riders, and they raised more than $1 million in support of Stand Up To Cancer.
 This September, 109 Bristol-Myers Squibb employees will once again train for 5 months to relay across the United States on a quest to make more memories for cancer patients and their loved ones.
-This year, all funds raised will benefit the V Foundation and money raised will be matched dollar-for-dollar by Bristol-Myers Squibb (up to a $500,000).
+This year, all funds raised will benefit the V Foundation and money raised will be matched dollar-for-dollar by Bristol-Myers Squibb (up to $500,000).

 “It’s a great ride,” Boerner says.
 “It’s probably one of the most moving and impactful things that I’ve done in my career, because every single one of those riders has a personal connection to cancer.”

 In 2017, Boerner participated in the U.S. bike ride, then flew to Europe for a similarly styled fundraiser called Country to Country.
 This ride raises money for cancer programs outside of the United States.
-It was perfect for Boerner, who in October 2017 would become head of international markets and oversee all BMS business outside of the U.S.
+It was perfect for Boerner, who in October 2017 became head of international markets and oversee all BMS business outside of the U.S.